syntax-tree/hast-util-to-mdast/README.md

 Transform [HAST][] (HTML) to [MDAST][] (markdown).

-> :warn: Work in progress :warn
+> :warning: Work in progress :warning:
 > See [GH-3][3] for progress.

 ## Installation